 Which councillors get a special responsibility allowance?

-Some councillors hold particular roles in the council that require them to spend more time at the council and working on formal council business - these include our chairman and vice chairman, our leader, deputy leader and cabinet members, committee chairs and vice chairs, and the leader and deputy leader of the principle minority group.
+Some councillors hold particular roles in the council that require them to spend more time at the council and working on formal council business - these include our chair and vice chair, our leader, deputy leader and cabinet members, committee chairs and vice chairs, and the leader and deputy leader of the principle minority group.

 In recognition of their roles and responsibilities, these councillor receive a special responsibility allowance, which differs depending on the role they hold.